 Q6 stakeholder workshop: Gatwick 6 March 2012

-The CAA sought views from the airport and airlines on its emerging thinking relating to key issues.
+We sought views from the airport and airlines on our emerging thinking relating to key issues.